Dark1NF1N17Y/Video-Compressor/README.md

 ## To Do List

-- [x] Enable Inputs In The Code
+- [x] Enable Inputs In The Code And Improve Them
+- [x] Fix Known Problems
+- [x] Remove .mp4 Require
+- [x] Check If The File Available Before Starting
+- [x] Check If The Output File Has Problems
-- [ ] Fix Problems
+- [ ] Add Finish Sound To The Code `Finish Alarm`
 - [ ] Program Windows Version
-- [ ] Remove .mp4 Require
-- [ ] Check If The File Available Before Starting
-- [ ] Check If The Output File Has Problems
-- [ ] Add Finish Sound To The Code `Finish Alarm`

 ## Tool Preview